Family business ideas and considerations

 Prenuptial agreement

-Much like a buy-sell agreement, a prenuptial agreement monitors the transfer of ownership, specifically in the event of a divorce.
+Much like a buy-sell agreement, a prenuptial agreement monitors the transfer of ownership, reflecting the need for clear agreements in business partnerships.
 Without a prenuptial agreement, your spouse could be entitled to equity and even debt.

 Creative ways to make money